Home > Camino Frances Guide > Camino Frances Stages > Stage 2: Roncesvalles to Zubiri

 map showing the route of the camino frances from Roncesvalles to Zubiri

-Elevation profile of the camino frances from Roncesvalles to Zubiri
+elevation profile of Roncesvalles to Zubiri on the Camino Frances

-Starting today from Roncesvalles you can choose to have breakfast at either the Hotel, Posada or Casa Sabina.
-It’s worth noting that the alarm goes off at 6am in the pilgrim albergue and breakfast isn’t served until 7:30 am.
+Starting from Roncesvalles, you can have breakfast at the hotel, Posada, or Casa Sabina.
+It’s worth noting that the alarm goes off at 6:00 am in the pilgrim albergue, but breakfast isn’t served until 7:30.
+Most pilgrims wait at Casa Sabina for something to eat and drink so it is very busy when the doors open.

 Then We Walking Club group photo beside the road sign at Roncesvalles; Santiago 790 kilometres

-Burguete is a small village located 3 kilometres just from Roncesvalles and there’s a café as you enter the village.
-This is normally open and the coffee is good but on Sundays and special holidays it has been known to stay closed; hence the need to bring snacks and water.
+Burguete is a small village just 3 kilometres from Roncesvalles.
+There’s a great little café as you enter which is normally open and serves good coffee.
+But on Sundays or local holidays, I’ve seen it closed, so do bring snacks and water just in case.

-If you prefer not to stay in Roncesvalles there are several accommodation choices in Burguete including the very lovely Lorentx Aterpea albergue.
+If you’d rather not stay in Roncesvalles and choose to walk on, there are several good places to sleep in here, including the very lovely Lorentx Aterpea albergue.

-This section is well marked and fairly flat.
-The biggest issue is that pilgrims often forget they are walking in a road and walk 2 or 3 abreast.
-I’m sure we really irritate locals who have to navigate around pilgrims every day when driving.
-Do remember to use the pavements (sidewalks) and keep an eye out for local traffic.
+This section is well-marked and mostly flat.
+The only real issue is that pilgrims tend to forget they’re walking on a road and end up two or three abreast.
+I’m sure we annoy the locals trying to get to work or school and who have to navigate around pilgrims every day.
+Use the pavements where possible and be aware of traffic.

-Also keep an eye out for arrows on the road, you turn off to your right, a few hundred metres through the village.
-The turning is clearly marked on the road.
-Once you turn , you’ll see ahead a small slope, leading down to a bridge over a river.
-The water may be a trickle in summer but can be a raging torrent when the snow melts.
+Keep an eye out for arrows on the road as you leave.
+You’ll turn right a few hundred metres through the village and it’s clearly marked.
+Once you turn, a small slope leads down to a bridge over a river.
+In summer it might be a trickle, but in spring when the snow melts or after heavy rain, it can be a raging torrent.

-I love the following few kilometres.
-A wide easy trail for the most part, usually the early morning light is glorious, it’s well marked and you’ll be walking through a stunning rural landscape.
-You’ll cross a few more streams and need to hop across a few stepping stones or old stone bridges.
+I love the following kilometres.
+It’s a wide, easy trail for the most part.
+The early morning light is glorious, and you’re walking through a beautiful rural landscape.
+Expect cows and horses, the occasional splash of wildflowers, and a few stepping stones or old stone bridges to cross.

 early morning light over the fields walking from Roncesvalles on the Camino Frances in the foothills of the Pyrenees

-Once refreshed, walk on through the village but keep an eye out for more arrows on the road, you’ll be turning off left this time.
+Once you’re refreshed, continue walking through the village but keep an eye out for the Camino arrows.
+This time, you’ll turn left off the road.

 walking away from Espinal Village on the Camino Frances, surrounded by fields and the Pyrenees mountains in the background

-Some parts of the Camino are paved from here.
+Some parts of the Camino trail have been paved from here.
 The intention was to stop the trail eroding but the steps can have an odd short rise.
-It’s not difficult but it’s good to be aware and watch your footing.
+It’s not difficult but it’s good to stay aware and watch your footing.

 pilgrims crossing the Barranco Sorabil, a small river running by Viskarret

-This is a great stop for an early lunch and I always look forward to a slice of Tortilla and a very cold coke zero.
-Do expect a long stop as you’ll queue for the bar and queue for the loo but it’s worth the wait.
+Viskarret is a great stop for an early lunch or second breakfast and I always look forward to a slice of Tortilla and a very cold coke zero.
+Do expect a long stop at the bar and for the loos, most pilgrims will be like you and enjoying a pause.

-You’ll wander on for a few more kilometres through more wonderful rural splendour.
-You’ll cross the road again and walk towards the village of Linzoain.
+You’ll wander on for a few more kilometres through more quite lanes and rural splendour.
+You’ll cross that busy road again and walk on towards the village of Linzoain.

 partway up the hill out of Linzoain on the camino with stunning views behind